Insight and analysis from the Channel 4 News team

 Channel 4 FactCheck goes behind the spin to dig out the truth and separate political fact from fiction.

-- FactCheck: has the Irish badger cull worked?
+- FactCheck: has Cameron solved the 'women problem'?

 Our social affairs editor looks at the issues affecting modern Britain in an era of spending cuts and high unemployment.